 For each of the areas they are encouraged to consider a variety of responses to the issues.
 Many of the ideas raised in PSHE will also arise naturally in conversations with Housemasters, tutors and other subject teachers.
 The School's pastoral system underpins all that we do in PSHE.

-Ms Sue North MBACP is the School's Independent Counsellor and Mrs Janet Budd and Mr Martin Reid are Independent Listeners.
-At another equally reassuring level we maintain a medical centre .
+Ms Sue North MBACP is the School's Independent Counsellor and Mrs Janet Budd and Mr Derek Rutherford are Independent Listeners.
+At another equally reassuring level we maintain a medical centre.
+For Child Protection or Safeguarding concerns, the School's Designated Safeguarding Lead, Mr Callum Barnes, can be contacted via email@example.com.

 Learn more about our Chapel at Winchester College